KevinUreAtIndustryX0/ESP32-TDD-KATA-TEMP/README.md

 This tutorial will lead you step-by-step in creating an embedded application for the ESP-32 using the ESP-IDF version 4 toolkit.

 The embedded appication will perform the following tasks:

+*TODO*: revisit these tasks according to kata enhancements:

   - Light an LED to indicate the ESP-32 is about to connect as a network station
   - Connect to your router as a network station using the ssid and password you supplied
   - Upon successful connection, turn the LED off